azqanadeem/azqanadeem.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a lecturer at [University of Twente](https://www.utwente.nl/en/) in the [Semantics, Cybersecurity, and Services (SCS) group](https://www.utwente.nl/en/eemcs/scs/).
+I am an Assistant Professor at [University of Twente](https://www.utwente.nl/en/) in the [Semantics, Cybersecurity, and Services (SCS) group](https://www.utwente.nl/en/eemcs/scs/).
 My research focuses on <b class="main-name"><i>explainable machine learning solutions for cyber security tasks</i></b> such as incident response, malware analysis, and intrusion detection.
 My mission is to go beyond prediction probabilities, and extract semantically meaningful insights from